-Explores artistic, musical, acoustic and technical aspects of live performance to learn to present the best possible sound within concert, corporate and worship venues.
-Students study, evaluate and compare different live and studio recordings to establish a point of reference for mix choices.
-Emphasizes instrumental sounds, vocal tonality and clarity within a mix; microphones and correct usage; equalization; time-based effects; and dynamics processing.
-These tools are presented in a manner that places a high value on the creative and technical influences they impose on the individual sounds as well as the control and mix creativity they offer for multiple sounds, channels and recorded tracks.
+Explores artistic, musical, acoustic, and technical aspects of live performance to learn to present the best possible sound within concert, corporate, and worship venues.
+Students study, evaluate, and compare different live and studio recordings to establish a point of reference for mix choices.
+Emphasizes instrumental sounds, tonality, and clarity within a mix; microphones and correct usage; equalization; time-based effects; and dynamics processing.
+These tools are presented placing high value on the creative and technical influences they impose on the individual sounds as well as the control and mix creativity they offer for multiple sounds, channels, and recorded tracks.